nickylin/githook/README.md

 ### How to use

-git hook have many event in its lifecycle, so we choose the pre-push event
+git hook have many event in its lifecycle, so we choose the pre-push event, cause we will commit many times in local, all we need hook is that when they use git-push.

 ```
 pre-push